tsouanas/aulabook-fmcmon/README.md

     YYYYMMDD.yourname.tex
     YYYYMMDD.yourname.stu

+and each non-lesson session, place one file under the same dir:

+    YYYYMMDD.stu

-where `YYYYMMDD` is the date the lesson takes place, `yourname` is your handle, and `YYYY.N` is the semester.
+Here `YYYYMMDD` is the date the lesson/session took place, `yourname` is your handle, and `YYYY.N` is the semester.
 (Patterns are customizable.)

 * The `.tex` file is a LaTeX file with the contents of that class.
 * The `.stu` file is a plain text file with the names of the students.
-  One name per line, no blank lines.)
+  (One name per line, no blank lines.)

 For example, for a class given on 18/05/2017 by Bianca on 2017.1, she will create the following two files:

 * `content/2017.1/20170518.bianca.tex`
 * `content/2017.1/20170518.bianca.stu`

 ## Requirements